 - Trapped Behind Enemy Lines: Snoopy in his Flying Ace fantasy.

 - The Unseen: The Red Baron, as well as all adults.
 And, of course, the Great Pumpkin himself.

-- Woman Scorned: Parodied when Sally flips out at Linus for convincing her that the Great Pumpkin exists:Linus: You've heard about fury and a woman scorned, haven't you?Charlie Brown: Yes, I guess I have.Linus: Well, that's nothing compared to the fury of a woman who has been cheated out of tricks-or-treats.
+- Woman Scorned: Parodied when Sally flips out at Linus for convincing her that the Great Pumpkin exists and having her waste the whole Halloween waiting for it to appear:Linus: You've heard about fury and a woman scorned, haven't you?Charlie Brown: Yes, I guess I have.Linus: Well, that's nothing compared to the fury of a woman who has been cheated out of tricks-or-treats.